gyubeomim/lidar_closest_distance_detector/README.md

 LOAM velodyne is used for generating vehicle's odometry. (https://github.com/laboshinl/loam_velodyne)

+space filter which is used for ground removal filter is from Autoware packages (https://gitlab.com/autowarefoundation/autoware.ai)

 It's completely working on ROS kinetic, Ubuntu 16.04.

 Youtube is available here. https://youtu.be/TkKlLtUDQE0